nbarendt/PgsqlBackup/docs/reference.rst

 The :program:`restorepgsql` program restores a PostgreSQL database.

-The operation of the :program:`restorepgsql` program is controlled by the :term:`configuration file`, but unlike the other programs provided, it is an interactive application, since restoring a PostgreSQL database is a multi-step operation that requires operator intervention and confirmations at various points.
+The operation of the :program:`restorepgsql` program is controlled by the :ref:`configuration_file`, but unlike the other programs provided, it is an interactive application, since restoring a PostgreSQL database is a multi-step operation that requires operator intervention and confirmations at various points.

 .. _archiveWAL: